Modern extreme value statistics for Utopian extremes: Methodology

+where $\hat{\theta}$ denotes estimates of $\theta$ and $\vert\cdot\vert$ denotes the absolute value; this loss function is illustrated in Figure~\ref{fig:NBE_res}.
+The loss function in Eq.~\eqref{eq:asym_loss} provides a larger penalty for under-estimates of $\theta$, relative to over-estimates, to encourage conservative estimates of the quantile.
+We construct a conservative estimator for extreme quantiles using neural networks. }

 Neural point estimators, that is, neural networks that are trained to map input data to parameter point estimates, have shown recent success as a likelihood-free inference approach for statistical models.
-Although they have been typically used for inference with classical spatial processes \citep[see, e.g.,][]{cremanns2017deep,zammit2020deep,gerber2021fast} and spatial extremal processes \citep[see, e.g.,][]{lenzi2021neural,lenzi2023towards,sainsbury2023neural,sainsbury2022fast, richards2023likelihood}, they can be exploited in a univariate setting.
+Although they have been typically used for inference with classical spatial processes \citep[see, e.g.,][]{zammit2020deep,gerber2021fast} and spatial extremal processes \citep[see, e.g.,][]{lenzi2021neural,lenzi2023towards,sainsbury2023neural,sainsbury2022fast, richards2023likelihood}, they can be exploited in a univariate setting.
 For example, \cite{rai2023fast} use a neural point estimator to make inference with the univariate generalised extreme value distribution \citep[see][]{coles2001introduction}.
-We construct a neural point estimator to perform extreme single quantile estimation for a random variable $Y$.
-In particular, we follow \cite{sainsbury2022fast} and construct a neural Bayes estimator (NBE), which is a neural point estimator that approximately minimises the Bayes risk.
+We construct a neural point estimator to perform extreme single quantile estimation for a random variable $Z$.
+In particular, we follow \cite{sainsbury2022fast} and construct a neural Bayes estimator (NBE).